 Bottom Line

-After four months of meticulous research, I can safely say that the AquaOx DF 7 takes the lead on all the factors that make a water hose filter the best on the market.
+After four months of meticulous research, I can safely say that the Waterdrop garden hose filter takes the lead on all the factors that make a water hose filter the best on the market.

-AquaOx uses quantum disinfection and granulated carbon filters to knock out all types of bacteria, viruses, and organic and inorganic compounds from water, making it so healthy that you can even drink it.
-For this reason, you can use it safely in your ponds, aquariums, backyards, RVs, trucks, and swimming pools, as well as your trees, vegetables, and flowers.
+Waterdrop uses ion exchange resin, granular activated carbon, and KDF media to knock out chlorine, heavy metals and sediments from water, making it so healthy that you can even bathe your pets in it.
+You can use it safely in your ponds, aquariums, backyards, RVs, trucks, and swimming pools, as well as your trees, vegetables, and flowers.

 What makes this system stand out is its certifications.
-AquaOx is certified NSF/ANSI 42 and NSF/ANSI 61, proving all of its claims.
+Waterdrop is certified NSF/ANSI 42 and NSF/ANSI 372, proving all of its claims.

-So, if you want your fruits and vegetables to grow big and juicy and safe, AquaOx DF 7 is the best option.
+So, if you want your fruits and vegetables to grow big and juicy and safe, Waterdrop is the best option.

 Methodology